chibiboba/JS-120/JS 129/JS 129 study guide.md

   - Instead, the context ends up being the global object.
   - That seems to contradict our repeated statements that the context is determined entirely by how a function or method is invoked.
 That's clearly not the case here; it certainly violates the rule.
   - However, you won't usually see code like this in practice.
-  - In general, do not use arrow functions ro write methods.
-As long as you don't use arrow functions as methods, you can ignore this exception (only exception 2)
+  - In general, do not use arrow functions to write methods.
+As long as you don't use arrow functions as methods, you can ignore this exception.

 ------